 The registration in GST is PAN based and state specific.
 First two digit of your registration number represents the state where you have registered and next 10 digits is the Permanent Account Number (PAN) issued by the tax department.
 It’s a single registration for all taxes i.e. CGST, SGST/UGST, IGST and cesses.
 This means, you are not required to register separately under each of these taxes.

 All the business entities registering under GST will be provided with a unique identification number known as GSTIN or GST Identification Number.

-If you are not registered under sales tax or Central Excise and Service Tax then to get GSTIN, as a new applicant, you are required to fill PART A of the form GST REG-01 online with legal name, PAN, mobile number and email address.
+To get GSTIN, as a new applicant, you are required to fill the application form online at GST common portal with legal name, PAN, mobile number, email address and other details.

 When all these details are verified, application reference number or ARN will be allotted to you.
 With the ARN, you need to submit part B of Form GST REG-01 with documents and signature.
 After submitting online, you will receive acknowledgement in Form GST REG-01.

 The applicant is required to be registered within 30 days from the date on which the person becomes liable to registration along with all the scanned documents attached to the form.
 If the proper officer finds that the application filed is deficient, then he may call for further clarification on the information or documents through a notice within 3 working days from the date of submission of the application for registration.